SpecterOps/BloodHound/packages/javascript/doodle-ui/README.md

 | subtitle2 | Figtree     | 13 / 22px          | 500    | 0.25px   | Text/Main   |
 | caption   | Figtree     | 12 / 20px          | 400    | 0.25px   | Text/Muted  |

-The `text-muted` utility is a compatibility alias backed by the existing `--text-light` semantic value.
-The legacy `text-light` utility remains available.
-Body and caption variants retain their existing main-text behavior in dark mode.

-#### Visual Language Refresh migration note

-The public `Typography` props and variant names are unchanged.
-Consumers should expect intentionally shorter heading line boxes and different heading/body font metrics.
-Load both font families before first render to minimize fallback movement, and review layouts that previously depended on the old heading heights.

 ### Getting Started

 Clone this repository